apocylberry/Swing-Note/DEV_NOTES.md

 // BUG LIST
  * Despite repeated callouts to correct, searching for basic text such as `ipsum` will sometimes highlight the matched text (expected), and will sometimes highlight text following the match (unexpected)

+ * If accidentally hovering the Line Number gutter when selecting text, all text from the end of the selected range to line 1 character 1 is selected.
+Very disruptive if attempting to select multiple lines of text embedded deep in a large document.

  * "Show special characters" does not show the new line, tab, and space characters

  * Disabling line numbers should remove the line number bar on the left margin